serokell/blog-posts/TON Contest/article.md

 Note that you don’t have to worry about installing the build dependencies, Nix will magically handle everything for you whether you are running NixOS, Ubuntu, or macOS on a MacBook.

 Everyone should be using Nix for all their building needs!

-### Programming for TON
+### Programming for TON Virtual Machine

 The code of smart-contracts existing in the TON Network is executed by a virtual machine called TON Virtual Machine (TVM).
-Unlike most virtual machines that try to be simple, this one provides some quite unconvential capabilities, such as native support for continuations and data references.
+More complex than most virtual machines, this one provides some quite unconvential capabilities, such as native support for continuations and data references.

 They created three (!) new programming languages: